AdobeDocs/experience-manager-core-components.en/help/developing/archetype/overview.md

 When executing the archetype in interactive mode (without the `-B` parameter), the properties with default values cannot be changed, unless the final confirmation gets dismissed, which then repeats the questions by including the properties with default values in the questions (see
 [ARCHETYPE-308](https://issues.apache.org/jira/browse/ARCHETYPE-308) for details).

+You can't use this archetype in Eclipse when starting a new project with `File -> New -> Maven Project` since the post generation script `archetype-post-generate.groovy` will not be executed due to an [Eclipse issue.](https://bugs.eclipse.org/bugs/show_bug.cgi?id=514993) The workaround is to use the above command line and then in Eclipse use `File -> Import -> Existing Maven Project`.

 ## Further Reading {#further-reading}